Wysie/happyfbstream/README.md

 Getting Started
 ===============
-1. Register for a free AlchemyAPI key at: http://www.alchemyapi.com/api/register.html
-2. Download this repo and load it as per "Load the extension" at: https://developer.chrome.com/extensions/getstarted
+1. Register for a free AlchemyAPI key at: http://www.alchemyapi.com/api/register.html 2a.
+Download this repo and load it as per "Load the extension" at: https://developer.chrome.com/extensions/getstarted OR 2b.
+Get it from the Chrome Web Store: https://chrome.google.com/webstore/detail/facebook-stream-sentiment/hkmfocpbnojnkkeokiekjknflmmagegl
 3. Go to the extension's Options, and enter the API Key you got in Step 1.

 Screenshots
 ===========
-See screenshot/screenshot.jpg.
+Available at the Chrome Web Store: https://chrome.google.com/webstore/detail/facebook-stream-sentiment/hkmfocpbnojnkkeokiekjknflmmagegl

 Libraries Used
 ==============